CFC-Servers/cfc_waiter/README.md

 end

 local function alertOnSuccess()
-    alertAll( "AddonWaiter called onSuccess -- whatever you were waiting for completed!" ) end
+    alertAll( "Waiter called onSuccess -- whatever you were waiting for completed!" ) end

 local function alertOnTimeout()
-    alertAll( "AddonWaiter called onTimeout -- whatever you were waiting for didn't complete in time!" ) end
+    alertAll( "Waiter called onTimeout -- whatever you were waiting for didn't complete in time!" ) end

 timer.Simple( 2, function()